 04 May The Importance of Strength Training

-As we’re have finished the Active April campaign we hope that you have ramped up your physical activity routines and have made great habits that you will incorporate into your every day life.
-We know that exercising has so many important benefit for our body and of course our mind.
-We have spoken about high intensity training and how it can increase your metabolism, help fat loss and improve endurance.
+Strength training is essential to good health & fitness.
+As we’re have finished the Active April campaign we hope that you have ramped up your physical activity routines and have made great habits that you will incorporate into your everyday life.
+We know that exercising has so many important benefits for our body and of course our mind.
+We have spoken about high-intensity training and how it can increase your metabolism, help fat loss and improve endurance.
 Another type of activity we love is strength training.
-Something we believe is so under rated.
+The importance of strength training is often underrated.

-Strength training is so important for our muscles and bones, can help with anxiety and depression and a huge benefit is the prevention of injury.
+Strength training is important for our muscles and bones, can help with anxiety and depression and a huge benefit is the prevention of injury.
 Strength building activities are those that put weight on your muscles, causing them to break down and rebuild themselves stronger.
-This is stuff like weight lifting, body weight exercises, rock climbing, or just lifting heavy things.
+This is stuff like weight lifting, bodyweight exercises, rock climbing, or just lifting heavy things.